 They’re brilliant!
 Went to three of the four shows.

-I enjoyed the show more than their Australian tour in 2005, which was also great, but I think it felt more relaxed now the ice had been broken with that first visit and the setting was more intimate.
+I enjoyed the show more than their Australian tour in 2005, which was also great, but I think it felt more relaxed and the setting was more intimate.
 Aussies love The Goodies because it was repeated so often on the ABC.
 Their last TV show had been recorded in 1981.
 There are references to the snippets that were censored by the ABC (children’s slot TV) and an ABC archivist had found some juicy snippets that were screened today for the first time.
 (The British copy has been lost forever.)

 Tim mentioned that he’d had a bit part in the first Willy Wonka and the Chocolate Factory movie and he’d been terrified during the scene that he’d push the wrong button on the computer as there was one that would wipe out the records of the Nestle chocolate factory.

-The Goodies fixed the problem by using different microphones for the 4.30pm performance and they changed a few of their jokey comments and references and even one or two clips — it was good to see such improvised flexibility.
+The Goodies fixed the problem by using different microphones for the 4.30pm performance and they changed a few of their jokey comments and references and even one or two clips — it was good to see such improvisation.

 In the second show, the video clip screenings busted half-way through so they improvised the rest of the show and at the end we saw a couple of clips.
 That was brilliant and Tim unexpectedly turned the tables on the interviewer, a Chaser bloke, a couple of times with some witty comments.

-The show ended with a C&W song written by Bill Oddie and sung by Graeme and Tim, and we all howled along and joined in.
+The show ended with a C&W song written by Bill Oddie and we all joined in.